Federal Agencies Collaborate at the Landscape Scale

 The FCC collaborates with state, municipal, and tribal governments, nonprofit organizations, landowners, and land managers to develop and implement projects on the ground within the sentinel landscapes.
 This enables the Sentinel Landscapes Partnership to consider each individual sentinel landscape's unique geography, economic drivers, cultural heritage, and natural resource challenges.

 The FCC also designates sentinel landscapes that hold onsite benefits for the FCC member agencies to collaborate on natural resource conservation and management.
 Once sentinel landscapes are designated, the FCC works to connect landowners and land managers in these areas with voluntary federal and state assistance programs that support adopting and maintaining sustainable land management practices.
-Overall, the USDA, DOD, and DOI use taxpayer dollars more efficiently by aligning their efforts in sentinel landscapes to accelerate work on the ground with fewer resources.
+Overall, the USDA, DOD, DOI, and FEMA use taxpayer dollars more efficiently by aligning their efforts in sentinel landscapes to accelerate work on the ground with fewer resources.

 Federal Programs Active in Sentinel Landscapes